worabet1/mobot/readme.md

 # Catch me if you can
 This repository contains a ROS2 package for the multi-TurtleBot3 Play Tag game.
-In the Play Tag game, the TurtleBot3 acts as a "tagger" robot that tries to catch other "runner" robots by moving and navigating in the environment.
+In the Play Tag game, the TurtleBot3 acts as a "Police" robot that tries to catch other "Thief" robots by moving and navigating in the environment.

 # Purposed application
 ​ Thief must try to avoid from police for a period of time until the escape door is unlocked